axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 Welcome widget
 ==============

-You can define a welcome widget with background image and welcome text.
+You can define a welcome widget with a background image and a welcome text.

 |welcome-widget-configuration|